Self-Learning Threshold-Based Load Balancing: Proofs of the fluid limits

+\begin{proof} Given any $m \geq 0$, the almost sure relative compactness of $\set{\bq_n^m}{n \geq 1}$ can be established as in Theorem \ref{ch2-the: tightness}.
+The arguments in the proof of Theorem \ref{ch2-the: static fluid limit} imply that every subsequential limit is a function with values in $Q$.
+These remarks also apply to $\set{\bq_n}{n \geq 1}$, so $\Gamma$ is the intersection of countably many sets of probability one. \end{proof}

-In order to demonstrate that the discrete systems $s_n$ have relatively compact sample paths, we will resort to an inductive argument using the systems $s_n^m$ where the threshold is updated only finitely many times.
-The induction step will be carried out in Lemma \ref{lem: induction step}, which depends on the following property of the fluid dynamics \eqref{eq: static fluid limit}.
+In order to prove Theorem \ref{ch2-the: dynamic fluid limit}, we will resort to an inductive argument using the systems $\bs_n^m$.
+The inductive step will be carried out in Lemma \ref{ch2-lem: induction step}, which depends on the following property of the differential equation \eqref{ch2-eq: static fluid limit}.

-\begin{lemma} Consider a solution $\map{q}{[a, b]}{Q}$ of \eqref{eq: static fluid limit} for a threshold $\ell \in \N$, and suppose that $q(t, \ell) \geq \alpha$ for all $t \in [a, b)$ and $q(b, \ell) = \alpha$.
-Then $q(b, \ell - 1) > \alpha$. \end{lemma}
+\begin{lemma} Consider a solution $\map{\bq}{[a, b]}{Q}$ of \eqref{ch2-eq: static fluid limit} for a threshold $\ell \in \N$, and suppose that $\bq(t, \ell) \geq \alpha$ for all $t \in [a, b)$ and $\bq(b, \ell) = \alpha$.
+Then $\bq(b, \ell - 1) > \alpha$. \end{lemma}